You must submit annual accounts or annual returns for your incorporated association.

 Your association's financial returns must be submitted at either of the following times:

-- or within 28 days of being prepared if your association has been exempted from holding an annual general meeting.
+- or within 28 days of being prepared if your association has been exempted from holding an AGM.